 Booking opens for 2014 Wexford Festival Opera

-The internationally-renowned Festival, nominated for four awards in this year’s International Opera Awards, runs for 12 days from 22nd October - 2nd November.
+The internationally renowned Festival, nominated for four awards in this year’s International Opera Awards, runs for 12 days from 22 October to 2 November.
 Artistic Director David Agler’s exciting programme will include three main stage operas, three daytime ShortWorks operas, a gala concert, as well as lunchtime recitals, concerts and a film.
-With something to appeal to those discovering the festival for the first time or opera lovers who return year-after-year, Wexford Festival Opera is the event to plan for this autumn.
+With something to appeal to those discovering the Festival for the first time or opera lovers who return year after year, Wexford Festival Opera is the event to plan for this autumn.
 Tickets for evening main stage operas start at €25 each, with tickets for daytime performances starting at just €10.

 Wexford Festival Opera is one of the leading opera Festivals in the world and each year attracts audiences from home and abroad who travel to Wexford to experience this unique celebration of opera.
 Renowned for its presentation of rarely performed operas, the Festival also provides audiences with a unique opportunity to experience performances from leading names and emerging Irish and International talent in opera.